crcdng/livecoding_materials/livecoding_tools.md

 browser-based tool collaboration and communication in networked ensembles. integrates several livecoding tools: TidalCycles, Punctual, CineCer0, TimeNot, Seis8s, Hydra

-\- ui can become a bit overwhelming
+\- the user interface can become a bit overwhelming

 ## Tipps where to start